obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 - no velocity-profile table;
 - no quality-index sidecar table.

-For CSV input, this means:
+For CSV input, this means two files.
+For example:

 - `site_owner.csv`
 - `site_description.csv`